siuying/cache-recovery/README.md

 The app will then begin recovery.
 A file ``output/recovery.json`` contains the state of recovery (which is used to resume recovery).
 Any recovered files is save as ``output/<md5-url-of-file>``.

-## Development

-1. Checkout this project.
-2. In the project folder, type ``bundle install`` to install dependencies.
-3. Run ``./bin/cache-recovery thehousenews.com`` to test run the command.

 ## Known Issue